 One of the most luxurious places to stay in India, Taj Falaknuma Palace exemplifies 19th-century splendour.
 Dating back to 1894, it was formerly the residence of the Nizam of Hyderabad, who was the richest man in the world at the time.
 You will be ushered into the resort on a horse-drawn carriage, before strolling through the richly decorated interior.
 Book the Nizam suite with its private pool and exclusive access to the Jiva spa.

 Experience the heart and soul of India’s smallest state, Goa, with a stay at Alila Diwa.
 While the region is known for its party culture, this resort offers a tranquil, family-friendly stay.
 Take a dip in the infinity pool overlooking the rice paddies, while your kids are happily entertained at the on-site kids’ club.
 Dinner at the restaurant is a must, featuring traditional Goan family recipes.
 Finish the day with a smokey Manhattan at the speakeasy bar.

-> The Taj Mahal Palace is a legendary sea-facing jewel of Mumbai.
-More than a century old, the hotel is renowned for its grandeur and spectacular views of the Arabian Sea and Gateway of India monument.
+The Taj Mahal Palace is a legendary sea-facing jewel of Mumbai.
+More than a century old, this spectacular India hotel is renowned for its grandeur and its views of the Arabian Sea and the Gateway of India monument.
 Each luxury room and suite harks back to colonial times with four-poster beds, plush bedding and chandeliers.
 Eight eateries are available on site – ranging from Japanese to eastern Mediterranean cuisine.
 Book afternoon tea in the Sea Lounge for a truly regal experience.